bhashitha99/Java_Email_Client/README.md

 ## Getting Started

-To get started with the Java Command-Line Email Client, follow the instructions in the README provided in this repository.
+Follow these steps to get started with the Java Email Client:

+1. Clone this repository to your local machine: git clone https://github.com/yourusername/java-email-client.git
+2. Compile the Java code: javac EmailClient.java
+3. Run the application: java EmailClient

 ## Dependencies

 - The project utilizes external libraries like `javax.mail` for email functionality, as indicated in the assignment.

-## Acknowledgments

-This project was developed as part of an academic assignment and may serve as a starting point or reference for other similar projects.

 ## Disclaimer